novelda/.github/profile/README.md

 point in getting started with a radar demo and developing your first radar application.

-Just want to get started?
+Do you already have demo kit and want to see the data?
 Download [HPD Studio](https://novelda.com/x4-demo-kit) and connect your sensor and you will see radar data in real time.

 Want to run a proper demo?
 Visit our demos repository!